vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 | Monthly  		     | No                             | Yes                       | Yes**               |
 | Static send time | No                             | No                        | Yes                 |

-- _*Each individual simulation can be configured to start at a different static time._
+- _*Each individual simulation can be configured to start at a specific static time, for example, during business hours (e.g., between 08:00 AM and 5:00 PM, Monday through Friday)._
 - _**You can create an individual simulation each month and schedule it up to two weeks before the launch date._

 ## The best practices of a simulation are: